Open Data Hub logo

 • You have opened a notebook in the JupyterLab interface.

-• You have already added the relevant Git repository to your notebook server.
+• You have added the relevant Git repository to your notebook server.

 • You have permission to push changes to the relevant Git repository.